Sweet Minou Mystery

 April took the photo back, and then passed it to Julius, who also keenly observed it.

 “No, oddly I found it in the shop last night.
-I heard a terrible sound so was worried it was my chocolate equipment.
+I heard a terrible sound so I was worried it was my chocolate equipment.
 When I went down there, everything seemed normal, but I noticed this by the door.”

 Julius handed it back to her, “interesting color, it gives it a ghostly feel, don’t you think?”